ndrewh/pyda/README.md

 ## How it works

-Pyda runs as a [Dynamorio](https://dynamorio.org) tool: `pyda` is just a `drrun` wrapper.
-We include compatibility patches for both Dynamorio and CPython.
-Dynamorio handles all the nasty details: inserting instrumentation, machine state trasitions to/from hooks, etc.

-Dynamorio normally supports a variety of custom "tools" or "clients" which can insert instrumentation into generic targets using a variety of APIs.
-Our tool "simply" links against libpython, allowing us to run a python interpreter alongside the original program.
-We run the python interpreter in a separate thread, and synchronize this thread with target execution.

-For hooks, we use the built-in Dynamorio "clean call" mechanism.
+Pyda runs as a [Dynamorio](https://dynamorio.org) tool: `pyda` is just a `drrun` wrapper that runs the application under dynamorio with our tool loaded.
+Technically, Pyda is "just" a shared object that links against `libPython`---both of which get loaded into the target process by Dynamorio.
+However, Dynamorio is designed to support
+_targets_ which load the same libraries as required by _tools_ (i.e., by including it's own [private loader](https://dynamorio.org/using.html) for tools).
+As you might imagine, it gets a bit messy to run CPython under a nonstandard loader, and we had to include nontrivial patches for both Dynamorio and CPython to make it all work.
+There were also issues with the ["Client Transparency"](https://dynamorio.org/transparency.html) aspects of Dynamorio: in particular, our tool's threads reside in a different process group than the target itself (despite residing in the same memory space).
+This causes problems with certain concurrency primatives (e.g. `sem_init`/`sem_wait`) that rely on threads being in the same process group.

+Dynamorio handles all the nasty low-level details: inserting instrumentation, machine state trasitions to/from hooks, etc. Pyda provides a CPython extension for registering hooks and proxies machine state modifications to Dynamorio.
+Pyda itself ends up handling a lot of edge cases (think: hooks which throw exceptions, hooks which remove themselves, redirect execution, etc.) and nasty error states, especially surrounding thread creation and cleanup.

 ### Multithreading